rahulraghatate/code-challenge/src/README.md

     2. Also, Events can be processed in parallel by different threads, therefore multi connections can be establish for multiple sources.
     3. Implemetation of Slowly changing Dimension (SCD) - Type 3 for better database management and analytics results
     4. LTV table is created every_single time by processing all the records.
 Instead, delta update can be done only to update records for which customer activity happened recently.
+    5. Working on Test Data Generator, currently generates data  properly for all keys except "event_time".

 ###  Code_structure